kxtcd950/config/README.md

 # config
 A repo containing (most) things necessary to bootsrap a new user home directory with useful enough "stuff".
 Assumes python3 is installed, and that a suitably "huge" and current vim is present.
+A new vim is best, compiled from the latest github sources.

 Requires some python modules:

 ```